unboxed/be_valid_asset/README.md

 This was originally based on a blog post here: [http://www.anodyne.ca/2007/09/28/rspec-custom-matchers-and-be\_valid\_xhtml/](http://www.anodyne.ca/2007/09/28/rspec-custom-matchers-and-be_valid_xhtml/)

-This is distributed under the MIT Licence, see `MIT-LICENSE.txt` for the details.
+This is distributed under the MIT Licence, see `LICENSE.txt` for the details.